X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 ### TILE

-**TYPE: Command**
+**TYPE: Statement**
 **FORMAT: TILE &lt;x&gt;,&lt;y&gt;,&lt;tile/screen code&gt;\[,&lt;attribute&gt;\]**

-**Action:** The `TILE` command sets the tile or text character at the given x/y tile/character coordinate to the given screen code or tile index, optionally resetting the attribute byte.
+**Action:** The `TILE` statement sets the tile or text character at the given x/y tile/character coordinate to the given screen code or tile index, optionally resetting the attribute byte.
 It works for tiles or text on Layer 1.

-In the default text mode, this can be used to quickly change a character on the screen and optionally its fg/bg color without needing to calculate the VRAM address for VPOKE.
+In the default text mode, this can be used to quickly change a character on the screen and optionally its foreground/background color without needing to calculate the VRAM address for [`VPOKE`](#vpoke).

 However, it can also be used if VERA Layer 1's map base value is changed or the map size is changed.

-**EXAMPLE of the TILE command:**
+**EXAMPLE of the TILE Statement:**

 ```BASIC
 10 REM VERY SLOWLY CLEAR THE SCREEN IN STYLE